 Sec.
-5. And be it further enacted, That each assistant paymaster shall, upon his appointment, enter into bonds in the amount of ten thousand dollars, with at least-two good and sufficient securities, for the faithful performance of his duties, and that assistant paymasters shall have rank and precedence with assistant su geons not passed, and that all appointments to fill vacancies in the corps of paymasters shall be made by regular promotion from the ist of assistant paymasters.
+5. And be it further enacted, That each assistant paymaster shall, upon his appointment, enter into bonds in the amount of ten thousand dollars, with at least two good and sufficient securities, for the faithful performance of his duties, and that assistant paymasters shall have rank and precedence with assistant surgeons not passed, and that all appointments to fill vacancies in the corps of paymasters shall be made by regular promotion from the list of assistant paymasters.

 Sec.
-6. And be it further enacted, That within six months after the expiration of the present insurrection the corps of paymasters shall be reduced to the number of seventy-five in the whole.
+6. And be it further enacted, That within six months after the expiration of the present insurrection the corps of paymasters and assistant paymas ters shall be reduced to the number of seventy-five in the whole.

+in the whole.
 Approved, July 17, 1861.